junxit/us-congress-bills-113/bill.md

 ## § 1.
 Short title; table of contents

-- **(a)** *Short title* This Act may be cited as the “Nevada Native Nations Land Act”.
+- **(a)** *Short title* This Act may be cited as the “Nevada Native Nations Lands Act”.
 - **(b)** *Table of contents* The table of contents for this Act is as follows:

 ## § 2.
 Definition of Secretary

-In this Act, the term Secretary means the Secretary of the Interior.
+Unless otherwise designated, in this Act, the term “Secretary” means the Secretary of the Interior.